Welcome to the Free Bookstore, at Chasing Unicorns. Please, no shoplifting.

 Approximate Word Length: 53,000 ww.

 This is a book of short stories that nobody ever paid for.
 Well, that’s because I never submitted them for publication.
 And that’s because I’m lazy.
-But two were the result of assignments in a college Creative Writing class, and I got a B in that class.
+But two were the result of assignments in a college Creative Writing class and English class, and I got B’s in both those classes.
 So that’s something, I guess.

 I wrote the rest just for fun.